INTERSECT-training/packaging/_episodes/04-metadata.md

 ```

 > ## Prevent Inadvertent Publishing
-> By adding the "Private :: Do Not Upload" Trove Classifier here, we ensure that
+> By adding the "Private :: Do Not Upload" classifier here, we ensure that
 > the package will be
 > [rejected when we try to upload it to PyPI](https://pypi.org/classifiers/#:~:text=To%20prevent%20a%20package%20from,beginning%20with%20%22Private%20%3A%3A%22.).
 > If you want to upload to PyPI, you will need to remove that classifier.